simgrid/simgrid/docs/source/app_s4u.rst

       .. doxygenfunction:: sg_actor_attach_pthread(const char *name, void *data, sg_host_t host)
       .. doxygenfunction:: sg_actor_detach()

+   .. group-tab:: Java

+      In Java, actors are created by subclassing ``Actor`` and implementing its ``run()`` method, which plays the role of the ``code`` functions or lambdas used in the other languages.

+      .. javamethod:: org.simgrid.s4u.Actor.run

       See also :ref:`s4u_ex_actor_attach` for an example of use of ``sg_actor_attach_pthread()`` and ``sg_actor_detach()``.

 Retrieving actors